Cornwall Short Breaks and 3 day voyages

 Set Sail on stunning gaff cutter Eda Frandsen

 Join Eda on a short break or weekend voyages from Falmouth in the Spring and Autumn for some fantastic sailing and relaxed atmosphere onboard.
 With a large sail area and a striking appearance, Eda receives admiring glances everywhere she goes.
-Local owners James and Becky know these waters well and enjoy sharing secluded locations and areas of interest away from the crowds.
-They have a real energy and are experienced at working with those new to sailing, so why not come along and see what its all about!
-Enjoy the best of Cornish food and drink, perhaps enjoy fresh crab direct from our creels if we are lucky!
+Local owner James' knows these waters well, and enjoys sharing secluded locations and areas of interest away from the crowds.
+He is experienced with working with those new to sailing, as well as more experienced salty seadogs, so why not come along and see what its all about!
+Enjoy the best of Cornish food and drink, perhaps enjoy fresh crab direct from Eda's creels if we are lucky!

 Local Pilot Cutter Agnes